samaksh97/Instruction-Tuned-Clinical-Notes-Scoring/README.md

 2. <b>Instruction based fine tuning - </b>Recent works in prompting techniques<sup>[1][2]</sup> have explored multi-task instruction-based fine tuning.
 They demonstrate that instruction tuned models have a great ability to generalize and can perform arduous generative tasks with ease.
 Using that idea as an inspiration we propose instruction based fine-tuning.

-Recently introduced instruction--tuned models have the potential to significantly outperform task-specific language models (without instruction), but their effect has not yet been systematically studied in the healthcare domain.

 The dataset presents a corpus of 43,985 clinical patient notes (PNs) written by 35,156 examinees during the high-stakes USMLE® Step 2 Clinical Skills examination.